open/close all folders

 - Dream Chaser.
 It also has an 8-bit rendition made for the Mega Man 4 ROM hack Rockman 4 Minus Infinity.

 - Rainbow Road, F-Zero X-style.
 Hear it to believe it.
+It, unfortunately, is only available if you're using the 64DD expansion kit, which is Japan-only.

 - The other four songs exclusive to the F-Zero X Expansion Kit are also just as intense as the main game's soundtrack, which is really saying something.